Leo-2807/Writeups/HackTheBox/mango.md

 ![](https://github.com/Leo-2807/Writeups/blob/main/images/mango4.png)

-I used sqlmap t see if there was some sql injection that the form was vulnerable to but it was not.
+I used sqlmap to see if there was some sql injection that the form was vulnerable to but it was not.
 Since there was a injection tag on the box I google searched for mango sql injection and found that mangoDB is vulnerable to `nosql injection`.

 I used this [cheatsheet](https://book.hacktricks.xyz/pentesting-web/nosql-injection) to look for a injection that works.